ljh9751/Portfolio-IN602-/README.md

 ![Image of evidence of leadership 1](/Images/Leadership_1.PNG){:height="80%" width="80%" .center-image }

 ![Image of evidence of leadership 2](/Images/Leadership_2.PNG){:height="80%" width="80%" .center-image }

+Images above shows the improvement of my leadership, which needs more improvement.
 * * *
 ### Teamwork
 From Sprint 1 to 3, I was not participate with other members because I thought all I need to do was working on my part of project and wait for other members’ completion.
 I only focused on my work and its due date, and did not cared much about work of others.